 Protect Your Family from Wildfire Smoke: Create a Clean Room

-A clean room will maintain smoke and other particle levels as low as possible.
+A clean room keeps smoke and other particle levels as low as possible.
 Keep the windows closed to prevent outdoor pollution ingress; ideally, this room should keep doors closed to prevent indoor pollution generated by cooking, cleaning, fireplaces, or candles from entering the room.

 Remember, during a wildfire, a clean room should only be used if it is safe to stay indoors.
 If your region has issued an evacuation alert, it might be safer to seek shelter elsewhere.
 Stay tuned to the local news and updates to make the best decisions.